Directions to Wellsboro PA From Scranton: 115 miles on Pennsylvania Route 6

 The Mitchell House on property is stuffed with 1800’s clothing and cabinets brimming with dainty china tea sets (used for tea parties).
 On the Underground Railroad; slaves were hidden beneath floorboards.
 Volunteer guides offer a stimulating and interpretive stroll down Memory Lane.
 It’s a very worthwhile way to learn about day-to-day small-town history.

-Linda Barnicott, US Route 6 PA Artist
+Linda Barnicott, US Route 6 PA And All Around Great Artist

 (Speaking of painters, Linda Barnicott, www.lindabarnicott.com has been crowned PA Route 6 Artist, and her luminous canvases and prints display multiple facets of PA life.
 Check her website and enjoy).